ShiminZhang/BMC-benchmark/README.md

    - Fit solve time as a function of CNF clause count using `pysr`.
    - Simplify the resulting expressions with `sympy`.
 3. **Asymptotic interpretation**
-   - Use Gemini-Flash to infer asymptotic growth from the simplified expressions.
+   - Use Gemini-2.5-Flash to infer asymptotic growth from the simplified expressions.
    - Validate Pysr and GPT outputs through manual review of plots and expressions.
 4. **Visualization**
    - Plot clause count (x-axis) versus solve time (y-axis) for each instance.